sheng-di/Snipaste-Android/README.md

 - [ ] Other video software is cast to the floating window, so that software without small window function can use the small window playback function.

 ## Dependence
--[QMUI] (https://github.com/Tencent/QMUI_Android), the interface uses this -[Easy_Float] (https://github.com/princekin-f/EasyFloat), the core of the floating window -[fluid-slider] (https://github.com/Ramotion/fluid-slider-android) Liquid slider at the bottom
+- [QMUI](https://github.com/Tencent/QMUI_Android), the interface uses this
+- [Easy_Float](https://github.com/princekin-f/EasyFloat), the core of the floating window
+- [fluid-slider](https://github.com/Ramotion/fluid-slider-android) Liquid slider at the bottom